Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Details for the Proof of Theorem

 \subsection{Analysis of the Inner Loop}

-In this section, we establish negative drift inequalities for the Lyapunov functions $\mathcal{L}_q(t,k)$ and $\mathcal{L}_\pi(t,k)$, which are defined in terms of the $q$-functions and the policies updated in the inner loop of Algorithm \ref{algo:stochastic_game}.
-For ease of presentation, we write down only the inner loop of Algorithm \ref{algo:stochastic_game} in Algorithm \ref{algorithm:inner-loop}, where we omit the subscript $t$, which is used as the index for the outer loop.
-Similarly, we will write $\mathcal{L}_q(k)$ for $\mathcal{L}_q(t,k)$ and $\mathcal{L}_\pi(k)$ for $\mathcal{L}_\pi(t,k)$.
-All results derived for the $q$-functions and policies of Algorithm \ref{algorithm:inner-loop} can be directly combined with the analysis of outer loop of Algorithm \ref{algo:stochastic_game} using a conditioning argument together with the Markov property.
+For ease of presentation, we write down only the inner loop of Algorithm~\ref{algo:stochastic_game} in Algorithm~\ref{algorithm:inner-loop}, where we omit the outer-loop index $t$.
+Similarly, we write $\mathcal{L}_q(k)$ for $\mathcal{L}_q(t,k)$ and $\mathcal{L}_\pi(k)$ for $\mathcal{L}_\pi(t,k)$.
+All results derived for the $q$-functions and policies of Algorithm~\ref{algorithm:inner-loop} can be combined with the outer-loop analysis of Algorithm~\ref{algo:stochastic_game} using a conditioning argument and the Markov property.